 Culture

-Expats doing business in Zambia will need to learn patience when it comes to dealing with local associates and the bureaucratic procedures that accompany business dealings; meetings are never rushed and contract negotiations can take time.
-In line with this, Zambians are friendly and genuinely interested in other people; a proper greeting and small talk are common at the beginning of meetings, with conversation covering topics such as family, one’s health and sport.
+As an expat doing business in Zambia, you will need to learn patience when it comes to dealing with local associates and the bureaucratic procedures that accompany business dealings.
+Meetings are never rushed, and contract negotiations can take time.
+In line with this, Zambians are friendly and genuinely interested in other people; a proper greeting and small talk are common at the beginning of meetings, with conversation covering topics such as family, one’s health, and sport.

 Management